HSwMS Gävle (K22): Development and design

+Gävle and sister HSwMS Sundsvall were radically modernised in 2019–2022, and the class was renamed the Gävle class.

 Construction and career

 The ship was launched on 23 March 1990 at Karlskrona and entered naval service on 17 September 1990.

 Together with its sister ship Sundsvall, they took part in the United Nations operation off the coast of Lebanon following the 2006 war between Israel and Hezbollah.